babogdanov/Simplified-Chess/version 1.0/readme.md

+**You can find all the source code in Chess.cpp, and you can test the game through Simplified_Chess.exe.**

 This is the first version of Chess I've done.
 It was my course project for Introduction to Programming and it's a great example of a lack of coding practices.
 The task was to create a simplified chess game with 4 pieces- 1 white king, 1 black king and 2 white rooks.
 The board is a square with variable size and the pieces are generated on random squares.